Egg Substitutes for Baking

 Aquafaba: 3 tablespoons per egg, whipped

-Increase liquid in the recipe by ¼ cup.
-Adds egg's yellow color to batters.
-Many say it tastes terrible before cooking but greatly improves afterwards.
+Increase the liquid in the recipe by 1/4 cup.
+This method adds egg's yellow color to batters.
+Many say it tastes terrible before cooking but greatly improves afterward.
+You can even try making an egg-free omelet this way.

-Soy Flour: 1 tablespoon + 2 tablespoons water
+Soy Flour: 1 tablespoon flour + 2 tablespoons water

 Mayonnaise: 3 tablespoons

-Baking powder + Oil + Water: 2 teaspoons baking powder + one teaspoon neutral-tasting vegetable oil + 2 tablespoons water
+Baking Powder, Oil, and Water: 2 teaspoons baking powder + 1 teaspoon neutral-tasting vegetable oil + 2 tablespoons water

 Best as an egg substitute for cookies.